learning-lichen/actor/README.md

 1. Using a thread pool would be nice.
 2. Benchmarks comparing MRI 2.1.2 vs. Rubinisu 2.2.6.
 3. Benchmarks comparing of this gem vs. Celluloid
+5. Add a way of using actors over a network via RPC

 ## Contributing